BabylonJS

 One of the most powerful features of BabylonJS is its ability to add interactivity to 3d scenes.

-The easiest way to add interactivity is to use a simple event listener.
+The best way to add interactivity is to use an ActionManager and simple event listener.

 For example, let’s make it so that when you click on the sphere, it changes its color: